base/base/docs/specs/interop/predeploys.md

 with `ADD_DEPENDENCY` or `REMOVE_DEPENDENCY`, respectively.

 `L1Block` MUST provide a public getter to check if a particular chain is in the dependency set called `isInDependencySet(uint256)`.
-This function MUST return true when the chain's chain id is passed in as an argument.
+This function MUST return true when a chain id in the dependency set, or the chain's chain id, is passed in as an argument, and false otherwise.
 Additionally, `L1Block` MUST provide a public getter to return the dependency set called `dependencySet()`.
 This function MUST return the array of chain ids that are in the dependency set.
+`L1Block` MUST also provide a public getter to get the dependency set size called `dependencySetSize()`.
+This function MUST return the length of the dependency set array.

 ## Security Considerations